meanpete/LBG7-Python-API/README.md

 This application is the start point for Sprint 1 of the Lloyds Bank Group Modern Engineering Bootcamp Project Specification.

+## This is me making a few changes

 ## Installation

 To initialise the project you will need to install several dependencies, open up a git bash terminal from the repo directory and run the command: